HolidayVibe Maldives

 Kandus (Channels)

-Gaps in the atoll rim where water flows in and out with the tides.
-Strong currents bring nutrients and attract big stuff—sharks, rays, tuna, and mantas.
-Channel dives are thrilling but best suited for experienced divers.
-Fotteyo Kandu in Vaavu is considered one of the world's best.
+Gaps in the atoll rim where water flows with the tides.
+Strong currents bring nutrients and attract big marine life β€” sharks, rays, tuna, mantas.
+Thrilling but best suited for experienced divers.
+Fotteyo Kandu in Vaavu is world-class.

 🏝️